tc39/proposal-atomics-microwait/README.md

 The option has no effect on worker threads because they can block.

-### Open questions

-- How should the maximum timeout value be determined on the main thread?
+#### How to clamp?

-- Should the maximum timeout value be static or dynamic (e.g., time left until the next animation frame)?
+Currently, I propose the timeout value be clamped to the time remaining until the next repaint.
+In other words, lined up with when `requestAnimationFrame` callbacks are fired.

+This is the main open question of this overload, and may benefit from use case studies.

+- Is lining up with rAF sufficiently useful?
+- Lining up with rAF means the maximum timeout value is dynamic.
+Should the maximum be a static value instead?

 ## Prior discussions and acknowledgements